Speedy Gonzales: Film adaptation

-In 2010, Warner Bros. and New Line Cinema announced a new Speedy Gonzales live action / animated feature film.
+In 2010, Warner Bros. and New Line Cinema announced a new Speedy Gonzales live action/animated feature film.
 George Lopez was attached to voice the character.
-In December 2015, it was reported that an animated film is in development at Warner Bros.
-In April 2016, it was announced that Eugenio Derbez will voice the character.
+In December 2015, it was reported that an animated film was in development at Warner Bros.
+In April 2016, it was announced that Eugenio Derbez would voice the character.
+In April 2024, during an interview, Eugenio Derbez said that he doubts that the movie would happen saying "I feel that the studios are afraid that, nowadays, it's so politically incorrect.
+I've been telling them constantly that we love Speedy Gonzales in Mexico".